Right to information

 Suspects or persons accused of a criminal offence need to be informed promptly of their rights in criminal proceedings.
 Such information should be given orally or in writing, in simple and accessible language.
 They also need to be informed about the accusation against them and should be granted timely access to the case materials.

 A Directive on the right to information in criminal proceedings was adopted in 2012.
 This Directive aims at providing minimum standards throughout the EU with a view to enhancing mutual trust and mutual cooperation among Member States.
-The deadline for transposition by Member States expires on 2 June 2014.
+The deadline for transposition by Member States expired on 2 June 2014.

 In line with the requirements of the European Convention of Human Rights (ECHR) as interpreted in the case-law of the European Court of Human Rights (ECtHR), it requires EU Member States to put in place the following minimum rules: